Cubix-Dev/SNext/README.md

-# 🚀 SNext Next coming soon!
-Expect:
+# 🚀 SNext is going to the Infinite Level
-- Easy game installs
-- A new fancy UI
+This repository is no longer maintained.
-## Join the discord to learn more!
+## Join the discord to learn more about our new project!

 <p align="center">
   <img src="https://i.imgur.com/i5CgPuX.png">